dustyroom-studio/quibli-doc/_docs/foliage-generator.md

 **Export** is a set of parameters for controlling the export process of the generated mesh.

 - **Folder Path** This is where the generated plant model would go.
 Currently it is set to the common folder which contains all the foliage meshes used in the Demo scenes.
 - **File Name Prefix** is a part of the title of the model that is going to be generated.
+Starting with 'Quibli', you can type in any path (if the folder doesn't exist, the script will create it).
+For instance, all common generated models are here (copy and paste this path in the _File Name Prefix_ field):
+_Quibli/Demos/[Common]/Models/Foliage Generator Exported Meshes_
 - **Append Mesh Name** Adds the _Carrier Mesh_ name to the name of the exported mesh.
 - **Append Take Number** Adds the value from the _Take Number_ field to the exported filename.
 - **Take Number** This is the current iteration number of the model.
 Only used if “Append Take Number” is enabled.